chikku1780/event_manager_task/README.md

 - **Role Assignment**: Promote users to Event Manager or Admin roles
 - **System Overview**: Dashboard with user statistics and management tools

+## Branches

+- **main**: The stable production branch.
+All reviewed and tested features are merged here.
+- **develop**: The active development branch.
+New features and fixes are first pushed here before being merged into main.

 ## Tech Stack

 ### Frontend